christianheine/jorel/docs/docs/basic-usage/documents.md

 const jorElQuickStart = await LlmDocument.fromFile("../../docs/docs/quick-start.md");

-// Generate the response with the documents as context const response = await jorEl.ask("Describe the main features of JorEl.", {
+// Generate the response with the documents as context const response = await jorEl.text("Describe the main features of JorEl.", {
   documents: [jorElIntro, jorElQuickStart],
   systemMessage: "Be succinct"
 });